 - 3.1 Cataloguing incoming records is essential if access by researchers is to be managed effectively.
 Priority collections for cataloguing are identified in the annual team plan, along with the resources required to undertake the work.
-Those collections with the highest research value and/or relating to a planned Barnsley Museums exhibition are prioritised.
+Those collections with the highest research value and/or relating to a planned Barnsley Museums exhibition are prioritised for cataloguing.

 - 3.2 Where possible, cataloguing is undertaken to international standards: General International Standard of Archival Description (ISAD(G)).

 - 3.3 The key catalogue data recorded in Calm is:

 - Repository

 - Level (collection, series, item, etc.)

 - Reference number

 - Title

 - Date

 - Extent

 - Administrative history

 - Description

 - Access conditions

 - Copyright

 - Custodial history

 - Related material

-- Location (for internal use)

 - 3.4 Publically accessible catalogue data is available via the service's online catalogue at www.explorebarnsleycollections.com, which was launched in 2016.
-It is updated on a regular basis.
+It is updated on a regular basis on currently contains over 32,000 entries (November 2023).